Music Heritage London Tours 2018

 Share This Article

-Music Heritage London is back on the road this March with four fab new sightseeing tours from the decade that defined British music!
+Music Heritage London is back on the road with four* fab new sightseeing tours from the decade that defined British music!

-Operating March 25th to June 26th, each experience is geared towards visitors with personal memories of the Swinging 60s, as well as a new generation of curious music fans.
+Now operating every Sunday up to and including August 26th, each experience is geared towards visitors with personal memories of the Swinging 60s, as well as a new generation of curious music fans.
 See where it all started for legendary names such as Jimi Hendrix, The Rolling Stones and The Beatles, plus other great acts of the British Invasion generation.

 You'll visit the sites where they lived, played and partied by classic routemaster bus, all in the company of a professional music historian guide.
 Have a glance below to see what they're getting up to in 2018 - there's a time tunnel for every rock and pop lover in the land: